 In 2014, Governor Jay Inslee signed into law the REAL Hope Act (SB6523), also known as the Washington State Dream Act.
-This new state law expanded eligibility for the Washington State Need Grant and to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria below:
+This new state law expanded eligibility for the Washington College Grant and to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria below:

 - Have graduated from a Washington high school or obtained a GED® (or will do so before beginning college).